pdidev/tutorial/README.md

 Is one better than the other?
 If you do not know the answer to this question, just wait until Ex5. :)

+\attention
+In this exercice, the variable shared and the variable reclaimed are not defined in the YAML file.

 ## Decl'HDF5 plugin

+In exercice 3 to exercice 9 included, we present the \ref Decl_HDF5_plugin "Decl'HDF5 plugin" (`decl_hdf5`).
+We will introduce some keyword (`when`, `datasets`, ...) in the sub-tree of `decl_hdf5` in configuration YAML file.

+All keywords are defined in the last section **full configuration example** of \ref Decl_HDF5_plugin "Decl'HDF5 plugin"(see Plugins chapter).

 ### Ex3.
 HDF5 through PDI